ohhsodead/codbo4-csharp/README.md

 ```

 ### Get Profile Stats
-__Tip:__ You can provide the *userId* for a much faster response, which can be found when validing the user.
+__Tip:__ While the *userId* parameter is not required, providing it will give you a much faster response.

 #### Parameters
-* username *string* - User gamertag
+* username *string* - Name of the user
 * userId *long* - Id of the user (optional)
-* platform - PS4, Xbox One, Steam, Battle.net
+* platform - PS4, Xbox One, Steam or Battle.net
 * mode - Multiplayer or Blackout

 #### Code Example